tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

     }
     ```

-7. Create a file named `ProductContext.cs` that will serve as our context class that will be utilized by Entity Framework to store our in memory objects.
+7. Create a file named `ProductContext.cs` that will serve as our context class that will be utilized by Entity Framework to store seed our database.
 The class should extend DbContext, define 2 constructors, one without parameters and another which takes DbContextOptions and creates a DbSet of Products.
-Finally the class will have override the OnModelCreating method.
+Finally the class will override the OnModelCreating method.
 In this method we will set up data to be seeded when we later create and execute our database migrations.
 For a specific discussion on DbContext see the following [article](https://docs.microsoft.com/en-us/ef/core/miscellaneous/configuring-dbcontext) and to further look at Entity Framework Core see the following [article](https://docs.microsoft.com/en-us/ef/core/).
 When complete it should have the following definition.

     ```c#
     using Microsoft.EntityFrameworkCore;